jhpyle/docassemble/_docs/scalability.md

 for [ECS] instances, a [Launch Configuration], and an [Auto Scaling Group].

-Most of what the wizard creates is not needed and should be deleted.
+The resources the wizard creates are helpful for educational purposes, but in the long term they are not needed and should be deleted.
 The running [EC2] instance may also cost you money.
 To delete the unnecessary resources:

 1. Go to the [ECS Console], find the service "sample-webapp," update